 - Social Phobia

-Workplace anxiety often precipitates work absenteeism, sick leave and early retirement.
-You may even see your employees turn down promotions and other opportunities for fear of being exposed to a situation which may cause anxiety.
+Workplace anxiety often precipitates work absenteeism, sick leave, and early retirement.
+You may even see your employees turn down promotions and other opportunities for fear of being exposed to a situation that may cause anxiety.
 It’s highly important that managers be attuned to their staff.

 HOW TO TREAT AND MANAGE WORKPLACE ANXIETY

-Anxiety is often the result of a person feeling they are about to become a victim of something of which they have no control.
-In terms of a work environment, this includes the piling on of extra work responsibilities, sudden adjustment of performance expectations, fear of being laid off or an inability to meet both family and work demands.
+Anxiety is often the result of a person feeling they are about to become a victim of something over which they have no control.
+In terms of a work environment, this includes the piling on of extra work responsibilities, sudden adjustment of performance expectations, fear of being laid off, or an inability to meet both family and work demands.

 Symptoms of workplace anxiety can be psychological or physiological, and affect every person differently.
-Some may deal with a pounding heart and sweaty palms, while others may have difficulty concentrating or remembering vital information.
+Some may deal with a pounding heart and sweaty palms, while others may have difficulty concentrating or remembering vital information, while others may lash out at coworkers.
 Understanding the many symptoms and the underlying fears that induce anxiety is the key to managing it at your workplace.

 - Are there a lot of changes happening?